IgniteUI/igniteui-docfx/en/components/chip.md

 ### Chip

-`igxChip` is a compact visual component that displays information in an ellipse.
+`igxChip` is a compact visual component that displays information in an obround.
 Chip can be templated, deleted, and selected.
 Multiple chips can be reordered and visually connected to each other.
 Chips reside in a container called chips area which is responsible for managing the interactions between the chips.

 #### Demo